-Join us for our next Community Conversations which will be held at English Lutheran Church on Wednesday, January 17.
-The upcoming Conversation is with Jeffrey E. Thompson, M.D.
+Join us for our next Community Conversations which will be held at English Lutheran Church on Wednesday, February 21.
+The upcoming Conversation is with Karl Green.
 We will meet from noon until 1:00 p.m. and a box lunch is served (with a free will offering for the lunch).

 If possible, please pre-register with the “Register Here” button on this page so we know how many lunches to prepare.
 These monthly conversations are sponsored by the Interfaith Leaders’ Coalition and hosted by English Lutheran Church.

 The theme for this conversation is “Water Quality in the Coulee Region”.
 Water quality issues plague many portions of the world and La Crosse County is no different.
 Urban municipalities have begun reducing runoff from municipal streets and storm sewers, but as you will see, this is only a portion of the concerns affecting water quality in our region.
 Karl will speak on some of the prevalent issues impacting La Crosse County’s water quality, as well as review the local geography and geologic factors which also influence water quality.
 Please join Karl Green in this discussion that will bring international issues down to the local level, and provide attendees with possible action steps to take that would assist in improving local water quality.